maximgurin/verifica/README.md

 Same applies to Distribution Settings and other dependencies.
 - **Rules change handling.** If implementation of `VideoAclProvider` changed you need to run a background job to update `read_allow_sids`, `read_deny_sids` columns for all videos.
-- **Cache, N+1 problem.** `VideoAclProvider` retrieves a chain of records associated with each video which leads to N+1 problem in a naive implementation.

 See also: